WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 Get your Spark Access Token
 ---------------------------

-To interact with the Cisco Spark APIs, you must have a **Spark Access Token**.
+To interact with the Webex Teams APIs, you must have a **Spark Access Token**.
 A Spark Access Token is how the Spark APIs validate access and identify the requesting user.